pablohdzvizcarra/my-software-developer-career/README.md

 #### Day 682: Java - Many to many JPA

 I have a problem with this type of relationship, I read that the DTO pattern can help me to solve this problem and I am learning it.

+#### Day 686: Java
+I spent most of the day reading the clean code book.